-It should be clear that the default assumption of having a Gaussian distribution of inband matrix elements is legitimate on practical grounds as long as the matrix elements have comparable size in absolute value.
-But if the eigenfunctions are non-ergodic this assumption becomes problematic, because the elements (in absolute value) might have a wide distribution over many decades in the log scale.
-In such a case different type of averages may differ by orders of magnitude.
+It should be clear that the default assumption of having a Gaussian distribution of in-band matrix elements is legitimate on practical grounds as long as the matrix elements have comparable size in absolute value.
+But if the eigenfunctions are nonergodic this assumption becomes problematic, because the elements (in absolute value) might have a wide distribution over many decades in log scale.
+In such case different type of averages may differ by orders of magnitude.

-In the following, we regard $\{|v{nm}|^2\}$ as a random matrix of non-negative numbers $\{X\}$ .
-In general, it might be a banded matrix.
-If the standard Gaussian assumption applies, then the in-band elements of $\{X\}$ are characterized by the Porter-Thomas distribution.
+In the following we regard $\{|v{nm}|^2\}$ as a random matrix of non-negative numbers $\{X\}$ .
+In general it might be a banded matrix.
+If the standard Gaussian assumption applies then the in-band elements of $\{X\}$ are characterized by the Proter-Thomas distribution.
 But we are interested in physical circumstances in which many of the in-band elements are vanishingly small.
-We define this feature as 'sparsity'.
-In the following section we define p as the fraction of elements that are larger than the average.
-If we have $p \ll 1$ then we say that the matrix is 'sparse'.
-We further discuss the definition of p in the following section.
+We define this feature as "sparsity".
+In the next section we define p as the fraction of elements that are larger than the average.
+If we have $p \ll 1$ then we say that the matrix is "sparse".
+We further discuss the definition of p in the next section.